 So, why is it that every day, billions upon billions of people insist on believing something just as delusional—and even more dangerous?

 For millennia, the human race has approached the law of God the same way our dear friend Bob approached gravity—and the impact has left us reeling.
-There are a lot of reasons people have for disregarding God’s law, but none of those reasons mitigate the damage that comes from ignoring it.
+People have a lot of reasons for disregarding God’s law, but none of those reasons mitigate the damage that comes from ignoring it.

-A lot of people have phrased this principle in a lot of ways: “What goes around, comes around.”
+You’ve probably heard some version of this spiritual law: “What goes around, comes around.”
 “You get out what you put in.”
 “Chickens come home to roost.”
 But no matter how you say it, the underlying message is still the same.
-Here’s how the apostle Paul put it:

 “Do not be deceived, God is not mocked; for whatever a man sows, that he will also reap” (Galatians 6:7).

-A lot of people picture God with His hand hovering over a big red button labeled “SMITE”—just waiting for us to mess up so He can rain down punishment from the great beyond.
+It’s easy to picture God with His hand hovering over a big red button labeled “SMITE”—just waiting for us to mess up so He can rain down punishment from the great beyond.
 But the fact is, it’s rarely God who punishes us.
-Most of the time, we do that.
+Most of the time, we punish ourselves.
 The laws established by God are not arbitrary; they serve to protect us from decisions and actions that would otherwise lead to painful consequences for ourselves and others.

-Understanding this principle is vital for understanding so many of God’s laws.
+Understanding this spiritual law is vital for understanding so many of God’s other laws.
 Our Father in heaven wants us to sow seeds that ultimately result in happiness, not pain and sorrow.
 And we’re more likely to do that when we realize …

-But Solomon didn’t stop there.
+Solomon knew that.
 He looked at the bigger picture and continued, “Though a sinner does evil a hundred times, and his days are prolonged, yet I surely know that it will be well with those who fear God, who fear before Him” (Ecclesiastes 8:12).

 Acts of evil don’t always bring immediate punishment, and it’s rare that acts of good are instantly rewarded—but every act sows a seed, and the harvest is coming.

 On that note, it’s easy to think of good actions and bad actions as deposits and withdrawals in a spiritual bank account—every good action increases our balance, while every bad action reduces it.
-But that’s not the way it works.
+But that’s not the way this spiritual law works.
 Sin doesn’t simply “take away” from our bank account—it completely eliminates it.

 The prophet Malachi describes God as a refiner’s fire, purging His people like gold and silver, removing their impurities and bringing them toward perfection (Malachi 3:2-3).
 Nothing about that process sounds pleasant or comfortable, but the end result makes it worth it.